-Similarly as for regulated emissions (Table 5), exhaust aftertreatment devices reduce most unregulated emissions to extremely low levels, both in diesel and CNG vehicles (Table 6).
-However, methane emissions from CNG vehicles are substantial.
-Methane emissions from a CNG bus were around 150 mg/km in the study by Murtonen and Aakko-Saksa (2009) and as high as 2750 mg/km in a review by Hesterberg et al. (2008).
-Karlsson et al. (2008) reported that when using biomethane, methane represented 74% of hydrocarbon emissions at normal temperature.
+Similarly as for regulated emissions (Table 5), exhaust aftertreatment devices reduce most unregulated emissions to extremely low levels (Table 6), however, methane emissions from CNG vehicles are substantial.
+In the older studies, methane emissions from a CNG bus were around 150 mg/km (Murtonen and Aakko-Saksa 2009) and even as high as 2750 mg/km (review, Hesterberg et al. 2008).
+Karlsson et al. (2008) noticed that when using biomethane, methane represented 74% of hydrocarbon emissions at normal temperature.

 Formaldehyde, acetaldehyde, 1,3-butadiene, and benzene emissions have been reported to be lower for CNG vehicles, particularly for dedicated CNG vehicles, than for gasoline or diesel vehicles.
 Karlsson et al. (2008) has studied bi-fuelled biomethane car in comparison to gasoline car and observed quite small differences in emissions at -7 °C.